 - There are program options from one week to one year, so there are durations available for all students.

 - You can even study abroad your first semester at UW–Madison as long as you meet the eligibility requirements.

-- You will receive UW–Madison residence credit for all course work completed on an IAP study abroad program.
+- You will receive UW–Madison residence credit for all course work completed on an approved study abroad program.